Home » Puddings & Custards » How to make Crème Caramel From Scratch

 And that’s it!
 An easy make-ahead dessert!
 The hardest part is probably unmolding the crème caramel!
 I accidentally banged my fingers on the kitchen counter while swinging the ramekin up and down!
 That’s when I realized I got a bit too carried away!

 If this happens to you, stop shaking the ramekin!
-Take a deep breath and dip the ramekin in boiling water for a few seconds.
-Then try sliding the knife around the edge of the ramekin one more time!
+Take a deep breath and try again!
 Hopefully, you’ll be all set!

 You Might Also Like